 Heading from coast to coast can be one of the USA best road trips as you get a glimpse of what each state offers.

-- Start your road trip routes in Savannah, Georgia, a quintessential southern town with beautiful architecture and trees dripping with Spanish moss.
+• Start your road trip routes in Savannah, Georgia, a quintessential southern town with beautiful architecture and trees dripping with Spanish moss.
+There are lots of outdoor points of interest farther out in Georgia for nature lovers, like the Appalachian Trail and Blue Ridge Parkway.

-- Then stop Atlanta for a 1.5-hour highlight tour of this capital city.
+• Then stop in Atlanta for a 1.5-hour highlight tour of this capital city.

-- Continue on to El, Paso, Texas on your road trip USA before you get to beautiful Tuscon, Arizona, where you can add a bit of adventure to your trip by exploring history on a scavenger hunt.
+• Continue on to El Paso, Texas on your USA road trip before you get to beautiful Tucson, Arizona, where you can add a bit of adventure to your trip by exploring the terrain on horseback.

 Road trip routes through the Southern United States will give you a taste of Southern charm and will give you a chance to learn about the civil rights movement – exactly where it took place.
-However, keep in mind that big-city travel can really cut into your cross country road trip cost so be wary of your spending there if you are trying to keep your road trip America cost low.
+However, keep in mind that big-city travel can really cut into your cross country road trip cost so be wary of your spending there if you are trying to keep costs low on your USA road trip.

 Road Trip Across America: Cost Considerations

-Add in spending on gas, accommodation, food, etc and your cost of cross country road trip will quickly add up, making what seemed like a great vacation idea seem like a rather expensive getaway.
+Add in spending on gas, accommodation, food, etc and your cost of a cross country road trip will quickly add up, making what seemed like a great vacation idea seems like a rather expensive getaway.

-We’re always crunching numbers and asking ourselves, “how much does it cost to travel around the world?”
-But we really had no idea of the road trip across America cost!
+We’re always crunching numbers and asking ourselves, “How much does it cost to travel around the world?”
+But we really had no idea what it would cost!

-Planning for our trip, we knew that sticking to a small daily budget was going to be tough, but we wanted to see if we could keep our road trip across America cost to $125/day for two people (Spoiler: we almost did!).
+Planning for our trip, we knew that sticking to a small daily budget was going to be tough, but we wanted to see if we could keep our USA road trip budget at $125/day for two people (Spoiler: we almost did!).

 How Long Does it Take to Drive Across America?

-It is totally up to you to decide how long does it take to drive across the US.
+It is totally up to you to decide how long it takes to drive across the US.
 Each of the road trip routes we have suggested can be completed comfortably in two weeks.
-However, there are innumerable things to do along the way and the States is a big country so you can take as long as you like.
+However, there are innumerable things to do along the way and the United States is a big country so you can take as long as you like.

-But how long does it take to drive across America non-stop anyway?
+But how long does it take to drive across the USA non-stop anyway?
 If you weren’t in it for the journey and were just trying to zoom from coast to coast as quickly as possible, you could do it in 35-45 hours.
-Some people even take it a step further and take on the 48 states in 10 days route.
+Some people even take it a step further and take on the “48 states in 10 days” route.
 This is a surefire way to check off tons of states on your list but we much prefer to enjoy the journey as much as the end destination.

 Is it Safe to Drive Across America?